uglev/teamup/README.md

 - CHAT_ID: the chat ID of your account, do not forget to write to the bot first before launching, otherwise it will not be able to write,
 - SUBCALENDAR: the calendar number on the website teamup.com (secret calendar key), you must log in to your account and select Settings -> Sharing of your calendar -> "Create link".

+It can be run once a day via crontab.

 For everything else, see the documentation:
 - https://www.postman.com/teamup-calendar/teamup-calendar-public-workspace/documentation/9dxuvwb/teamup-calendar-api-examples
 - https://apidocs.teamup.com/